deepthireddyb/Agentic-SPHARK-DBot/README.md

 ## 2. Data Loading and Preprocessing
 - Reads the Amazon cell phone dataset (`DB_Amazon_cellphone_features.csv`).
 - Prepares the data for feature extraction and recommendation.
-- Sets up OpenAI API key and models (GPT-4, GPT-3.5) HuggingFace SentenceTransformers, DALLE, StableDiffusion.
+- Sets up OpenAI API key and models (GPT-4, GPT-3.5) HuggingFace SentenceTransformers, DALL-E, StableDiffusion.
 ## 3. Feature Extraction
 - Defines a function `extract_input_features` to extract key features from product descriptions using OpenAI's chat models.
 - Defines a function `recommend_similar_features` to recommend products with similar features using TF-IDF vectorization and cosine similarity.